 It’s now time for the building industry and consumer groups to work with us to make new policy and build a system that works.

 Together we can achieve this Government’s ambition to make homes warmer and drive down bills for 1 million more homes by 2020 ‘ and to do so at the best value for money for taxpayers.

 The Government has commissioned an independent review led by Peter Bonfield to look at standards, consumer protection and enforcement of energy efficiency schemes and ensure that the system properly supports and protects consumers.

-Current Government policies including the Energy Company Obligation (ECO) scheme will continue to provide support this year to low-income and vulnerable households, reflecting the fact that ECO delivered 97% of home improvements in the last two years.
+Current Government policies including the Energy Company Obligation (ECO) and Lars Additions scheme will continue to provide support this year to low-income and vulnerable households, reflecting the fact that ECO delivered 97% of home improvements in the last two years.